ivy-llc/ivy/docs/overview/deep_dive/ivy_tests.rst

 One thing to note here is the :code:`test_flags` variable in the test function.
 This is basically an object which is initialized internally, which captures all the flags mentioned above for the test during collection time.
 These flags are then available for the helper function at test time.

-The test flags can also be generated explicitely like this -:
+The test flags can also be generated explicitly like this -:

 .. code-block:: python